PatchLens/go-dep-impact-action/README.md

 # go-dep-impact-action

-A GitHub Action for deep, automated risk analysis of Go module dependency updates, and their effects on your project.
+A GitHub Action for automated risk analysis of Go module dependency updates using the open-source [PatchLens](https://github.com/PatchLens/go-update-lens) tool.

-This tool is in an early release state.
-We provide free hosted usage to Open Source projects which have a declared Apache 2.0, BSD-2-Clause, BSD-3-Clause, or MIT license.
+This action downloads and runs PatchLens binaries directly in your GitHub Actions workflow, providing dependency analysis without external service dependencies.

 > **Usage Note:**
-> The action runs for the full analysis duration, which may range from several minutes to over an hour.
-GitHub Actions usage minutes are consumed during status polling.
-For optimized workflows, consider our [GitHub App go-dep-impact-app](https://github.com/PatchLens/go-dep-impact-app).
+> Analysis duration may range from several minutes to over an hour.
+Be mindful of your actions usage.

 ---

 ## How PatchLens Works

-This action interfaces with the PatchLens service, submitting your repository for deep static and dynamic analysis through our API.
-Your `GITHUB_TOKEN` is used for authentication.
-The repository must be public, and all tests must run without network access for analysis to succeed (see [limitations](#limitations)).
+This action downloads and runs the open-source PatchLens binaries directly in your GitHub Actions environment.
+The analysis happens locally on your runner without sending data to external services.

 You can read details about our [methodology on our website](https://patchlens.com/methodology).
 At a high level, our tool evaluates the risk of a dependency update by: